 - Web-Kids is a project involving occupational therapy assistant students working one-on-one with inner city school children in building personal websites.
 The primary objective of this program is to facilitate inter-generational and cross-cultural learning through collaborative partnerships.

 - A nonprofit humanitarian organization established and dedicated to educate and promote wellness, by encouraging and stimulating healing and recovery.
 The organization's primary project is Clinic Du Nazareen which provides general health care services, rehabilitation, community development, and mobile clinics throughout Miragoane, Haiti and the surrounding villages.
+I serve as the Director of Academic Relations.
 We are currently developing an intradisciplinary and interprofessional international service learning program for practitioners, educators, and students of OT, OTA, PT, PTA and other rehabilitation, health, education, social service and arts professions.